xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add security group.md

 3. Select the target region.
 4. Locate the security group where you want to configure authorization rules, and click the **configuration rule** that is listed in the action.
 5. Click **Security Groups** and click **Add Rules**.
-6. Sets the parameters in the pop-up dialog box.
+6. Sets the parameters in the dialog dialog box.
 7. Click **Confirm**.